 The timing and complexity of your burn will help determine what kind of leadership and command structure will be required to safely and effectively accomplish your goals.
 For a winter oak woodland burn you may just need some guidance from another landowner with burning experience, and a few friends and neighbors with ignition devices.
 For an in-season burn you will need an experienced leader and depending on the size and complexity of your project, it may be prudent to hire a certified Burn Boss to fill this position.
 Hiring a Burn Boss will definitely increase the expense to your project, but it can also provide some peace of mind.
 Not only will they bring training and experience, but they will usually be operating with an insurance policy which can provide some financial protection.
 Some contractors, such as cultural practitioners or those qualified as California State Burn Boss (CARX) or federal Prescribed Fire Burn Boss (RXB2, RXB1), will also have access to the California Prescribed Fire Claims Fund, further limiting your exposure.
 There are only a handful of qualified Burn Bosses currently serving our area, but that is likely to change as the political climate is rapidly adapting to the recognized need for increased burning in California.
-At this time, you can expect to pay anywhere from \$500 to \$3500 for a burn plan, and \$1500 to \$2000 per day for a Burn Boss to lead your burn.
-It is worth pointing out that there is no law requiring you to hire a Burn Boss; it is your right as a California landowner to implement prescribed fire in a safe manner on your property.
+At this time, you can expect to pay anywhere from \$500 to \$3500 for a burn plan, and \$1500 to \$2000 per day for a Burn Boss; it is your right as a California landowner to implement prescribed fire in a safe manner on your property.